 The Fender Mustang is an iconic short-scale guitar that’s just been reissued in Fender’s new Player series of instruments.
 It’s a pleasure to play.
 Cherished and popularized throughout history by many industry players including Kurt Cobain of Nirvana, this updated Mustang is a fitting homage to the original at an affordable price point.
 Its scale length is 24 inches and it’s fitted with a C-shaped maple neck and a 9.5-inch radius fretboard.
 The body is shaped by hand to the original specifications, and the Player Series pickups offer a subtle, modern twist on the classic Mustang tone.

 If versatility is your preference in a short-scale guitar, take the Squier Classic Vibe ’70s Jaguar for a spin.
-Designed specifically to emulate the 1970s-era Jaguar, this reissue has a 24-inch scale length, C-shaped neck and tall, narrow frets for even easier playing.
-Multiple pickup selector switches allow players to tailor the guitar’s sound to their tonal preference, and the vintage-style tremolo offers a wide range of string bending and sound making options.
-No visual detail has been overlooked, either: this guitar has been honed for accurate style all the way down to the nickel-plated hardware and the headstock logos.
+Designed specifically to emulate the 1970s-era Jaguar, this reissue has a 24-inch scale length, C-shaped neck, and tall, narrow frets for even easier playing.
+Multiple pickup selector switches allow players to tailor the guitar’s sound to their tonal preference, and the vintage-style tremolo offers a wide range of string bending and sound-making options.
+No visual detail has been overlooked, either: this guitar has been honed for an accurate style all the way down to the nickel-plated hardware and the headstock logos.